ExNG51/surge2mihomo-rule-converter/readme.txt

-for clash rules to clash rule.
+For Surge rules to Mihomo rules.